 Ensure python 2.7 is installed from a terminal:

-sudo apt-get pythonAs of Linux Mint Oliva (15) the python-usb package is old and the latest pyusb for libusb-1.0 must be installed from:
+sudo apt-get pythonAs of Linux Mint Oliva (15) the python-usb package is old and the latest pyserial and pyusb for libusb-1.0 must be installed from:

 sudo apt-get python-gtk2-dev